 Fish Keepers often think these small particles causing temporarily cloudy water can be removed by an aquarium filter.
 This is partially true, however, much of the "dust" settles to the bottom of the tank, only to be stirred up whenever the gravel is disturbed.
 Improperly cleaned gravel is one of the major hidden causes of slightly cloudy water in newer aquariums.

-The dye used in cheap gravel available at a low cost, can discolor tank water as well as introduce poisons to your fish community.
-Having colored tank gravel may be your choice, but unless it is completely cleaned, it can be a long term danger to many fish.
+The dye used in cheap gravel available at a low cost can discolor tank water as well as introduce poisons to your fish community.
+Having colored tank gravel could be your choice, but unless it is completely cleaned, it can be a long term danger to many fish.

-With a high pressure hose (normal outdoor water pressure, but with a spray head to increase the pressure at which the water shoots out of the hose) spray an intense stream of water into the gravel at the bottom of the bucket.
+With a high-pressure hose (normal outdoor water pressure, but with a spray head to increase the pressure at which the water shoots out of the hose) spray an intense stream of water into the gravel at the bottom of the bucket.
 The water will become cloudy with residue literally washed out of the gravel.
-Poor out the water covering the gravel in the bucket again do not pour the water into a drain but on the ground.
+Pour out the water covering the gravel in the bucket, again do not pour the water into a drain but on the ground.
 Repeat over and over until the water above the gravel in the bucket is clear after spraying the gravel.
-At this point the gravel is clean enough to put directly into the tank.
+At this point, the gravel is clean enough to put directly into the tank.
 Empty the next bag of new gravel into the bucket and repeat.

 To avoid any clouding of the water, a second step may be necessary.
 After fully cleaning out the dust and debris using the bucket method, get a large strainer and wash small amounts with the hose to get the last of the dust out of it, and then pour into the new aquarium.